kenjdavidson/kenjdavidson.github.io/content/writing/2021-03-23---playing-around-with-strapi/index.md

 tags: [Technology, Lifestyle, Golfing]
 ---

-In my continuation of attempting to learn/love Javascript (more impotantly Typescript) I've spent a bunch of time creating a [React](https://reactjs.org/)/[Gatsby](https://www.gatsbyjs.com/) which I had planned to host on Github Pages.
+In my continuation of attempting to learn/love Javascript I've spent a bunch of time creating a [React](https://reactjs.org/)/[Gatsby](https://www.gatsbyjs.com/) which I had planned to host on Github Pages.
 It was going to be backed by a Github repository that allowed users to manage from their own account.
 In playing around with this though, it's not possible for a user to OAuth login to Github without a live server (or proxy) which I wasn't planning on.

 I decided to 180 the process and play around with the idea of: